njtierney/njtierney.github.io/Resources.md

 ggvis is another great package written by Hadley Wickham, which builds upon the structure of ggplot but it allows for more interactive, reactive, plot building.
 Examples can be found [here](http://ggvis.rstudio.com/0.1/quick-examples.html) [here](http://ggvis.rstudio.com/ggvis-basics.html), and [here](http://ggvis.rstudio.com/cookbook.html).

 More serious development on ggvis will apparently begin in 2018, as Hadley and his team at RStudio will be spending 2017 to make the everything in the tidyverse work well together.
-For the moment I would recommend using plotly to do your interactive graphics.
+For the moment I would recommend using plotly to do your interactive graphics, although ggvis is still great!

 # Shiny

-shiny is a really awesome way to enhance your R plotting, and turn them into 'apps' (although whether they are actually apps is questionable, in my opinion).
+shiny is a really awesome way to enhance your R script, package, or method.
+Shiny turns these into 'apps', that people can interact with.

 - [shiny](http://shiny.rstudio.com/tutorial) tutorial
 - [shiny cheatsheet](http://shiny.rstudio.com/articles/cheatsheet.html)